Indigenous Community Television: The revival of ICTV

 After a successful appeal to the Government of Western Australia, ICTV resumed broadcasting part-time on Westlink Network on 13 November 2009.
 Westlink Network was already carried on the existing Optus Aurora service as an open-narrowcast channel.
 Programming from ICTV was scheduled every weekend from Friday night to Monday morning.
 Remote communities with analogue terrestrial repeaters had begun to install equipment to automatically switch the NITV channel to Westlink Network every weekend.

-On 28 May 2012, the Department for Broadband, Communications and the Digital Economy awarded ICTV with an open-narrowcast licence to broadcast on the Viewer Access Satellite Television service.
+On 28 May 2012, the Department of Broadband, Communications and the Digital Economy awarded ICTV with an open-narrowcast licence to broadcast on the Viewer Access Satellite Television service.
 The channel commenced trial transmissions on 6 December 2012.
 On 18 April 2013, ICTV officially relaunched and began broadcasting 24 hours a day on virtual channel number 601 in standard definition 576i format.
 A launch party was held at the PAW Media grounds in Yuendumu, Northern Territory to mark the occasion.

 ICTV commenced broadcasting in Alice Springs on 5 April 2017, after being awarded a digital terrestrial free-to-air licence.
 The channel resides on virtual channel number 41.